wri/wri-wpsi/README.md

 * Database initialization

 * How to run the test suite
+`bin/ci-build` runs code audits and the test suite and is what TravisCI runs.
+Check it out for things you might test locally

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions
+Staging is deployed to heroku at `https://git.heroku.com/wri-wpsi.git`

 * ...